flaviobrito/truepilot_ws/README.md

 # Web Scraping - Truepilot

-Get all comments from Truepilot users about a specific website and export to a csv file.
+Get all comments from Truepilot users about a specific website and export them to a CSV file.
 ## Config

-Edit the website domain avaliable in Truepilot opening <code>config/settings.json</code>
+Edit  <code>config/settings.json</code> and replace the website domain (available on Truepilot)